kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 sentence, you can write a prompt.
 It's mostly a matter of trial and error.
 (Here's an `external guide`_ if you'd like to survey research in this field.\ [3]_) Empirically, the impact of the prompt-completion format on accuracy depends on the quality of the language model.
-For larger, instruction-trained models, the format is not too consequential (they've seen it all!).
+For larger, instruction-trained models, the format is not as consequential.
 For smaller, less instruction-trained models, it can be critical to get the format right.

 .. _external guide: https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/

 Feel free to `open an issue`_ if you're having trouble with writing a prompt.
-It's not always an easy task, and models can be surprisingly finicky.
+It's not always an easy task.
+Models can be surprisingly finicky.

 .. _open an issue: https://github.com/kddubey/cappr/issues